Transportation Planning

 NLCOG's function as an MPO is to work with local governments, the state department of transportation, and local transit providers to determine transportation needs and funding priorities for federal transportation investments.
 NLCOG also provides general planning, mapping, and technical assistance to local governments.

-Regional Mega Projects Regional Active Transportation Plan
+Regional Mega Projects Regional Active Transportation Plan Safe Streets and Roads for All Regional Safety Action Plan

 Key Activities